mozilla/gcp-ingestion/docs/ingestion-beam/amplitude-job.md

 The input to this job is the subset of decoded messages from various namespaces that have pings with event data.

-### Parse URI

-Attempt to extract attributes from `uri`, on failure send messages to the configured error output.

 ### Decompress

 Attempt to decompress payload with gzip, on failure pass the message through